 Mountain Bike Trail Locations and Maps

-The Warner trails and new parking lot are now open!
-The 8 miles of trails run through the northwest section of the park with a trailhead at the Percy Warner Park Golf Course and at the Deep Well park entrance.
-There are trails for all skill levels, ranging from beginner to advanced so check the trailhead signs before you ride.
+Eight miles of trails run through the northwest section of the park with a trailhead at the Percy Warner Park Golf Course and at the Deep Well park entrance.
+There are trails for all skill levels, ranging from beginning to advanced.
+Check the trailhead signs before you ride.
 Please DO NOT park in the neighborhood around Cheekwood, at any of the picnic shelters at Deep Well, or on the side of the road.
-Please contact Neel Deshpande with any questions, comments, or concerns at 615-429-3549.
-For information on volunteering to help maintain the trails, please contact the Southern Off-Road Bicycle Association (SORBA)
+Contact Neel Deshpande with questions, comments, or concerns at 615-429-3549.
+For information on volunteering to help maintain the trails, contact the Southern Off-Road Bicycle Association (SORBA)

 Warner Park Mountain Bike Trail Map

-Hamilton Creek Park is located off of Interstate 40, past the airport going east.
+Hamilton Creek Park is located off Interstate 40E, past the airport going east.
 Take exit 219 at Stewart's Ferry Pike.
-Stewart's Ferry Pike will turn into Bell Road.
+Stewart's Ferry Pike turns into Bell Road.
 Follow Bell Road about three miles to the park entrance noted by a Metro Parks - US Army Corps of Engineers sign.
 Hamilton Creek is one of Metro Parks' four parks that contain mountain bike trails.
-With just a little over 11 miles of single-track, Hamilton Creek has enough limestone rock and exposed root to satisfy even the most discerning of technical riders.
-Rated as an Intermediate/Advanced Trail system, Hamilton Creek offers 2 loops of varying difficulty.
+With just a little over 11 miles of single-track, Hamilton Creek has enough limestone rock and exposed root to satisfy the most discerning of technical riders.
+Rated as an Intermediate/Advanced Trail system, Hamilton Creek offers two loops of varying difficulty.
 The Lakeside Trail (Intermediate - 4.5 miles) gives you numerous opportunities to practice your skills on technical single-track.
-The Pinnacle Trail (Advanced - 6.5 miles), flows at a faster pace, and constantly challenges you.
+The Pinnacle Trail (Advanced - 6.5 miles), flows at a faster pace and constantly challenges you.

-Trail feature include creek beds, narrow passages, multiple rock drops, log crossings, and steep downhill sections.
-Rider should expect fast, flowing sections of trail to break up the overall technical demands of these trails.
-This system can be utilized in either a clockwise or counter-clockwise direction.
-Port-O-Let facilities and water are available at the Lakeside trailhead.
-Parking is available at the Lakeside Trail (Hamilton Creek Park main) or Pinnacle Trail (Ned Shelton Road).
-Hamilton Creek's trails are maintained by volunteers from the Middle Tennessee chapter of IMBA-SORBA.
+Trail features include creek beds, narrow passages, multiple rock drops, log crossings, and steep downhill sections.
+Riders should expect fast, flowing sections of trail to break up the overall technical demands of these trails.
+Utilize the system in either a clockwise or counter-clockwise direction.
+Port-O-Let facilities and water are at the Lakeside trailhead.
+Park at the Lakeside Trail (Hamilton Creek Park main) or Pinnacle Trail (Ned Shelton Road).
+Volunteers from the Middle Tennessee chapter of IMBA-SORBA maintain Hamilton Creek's trails.
 To contact the Middle Tennessee chapter of SORBA please visit there website at: http://sorbamidtn.org/

 Hamilton Creek Mountain Bike Trail Map

-The first 2 miles of the beginner level Bells Bend trails are open and Metro Parks is offering FREE mountain bike check out at the Bells Bend Outdoor Center.
-Please call ahead at 615-862-4187 for availability and trails conditions.
+The first two miles of the beginner level Bells Bend trails are open and Metro Parks offers FREE mountain bike check-out at the Bells Bend Outdoor Center.
+Call ahead at 615-862-4187 for availability and trail conditions.

-Working in partnership with the Middle Tennessee chapter of IMBA-SORBA, Bells Bend plans 4.8-5.0 miles of proposed single-track trails ideal for beginner riders, children and families.
+Working in partnership with the Middle Tennessee chapter of IMBA-SORBA, Bells Bend plans 4.8-5.0 miles of proposed single-track trails ideal for beginning riders, children, and families.
 The landscape will include small rock formations, some exposed roots, open fields, and rolling hills.

 Directions to Bells Bend Park and Outdoor Center: